mtint/autonity-docs/source/deploy/kubernetes/minikube.rst

 Minikube
 ==========================================

-Minikube allows a Kubernetes cluster to be run locally on MacOS, Windows and Linux.
-Using Minikube an Autonity network can be started on your local machine.
+Minikube enables you to run a Kubernetes cluster locally on MacOS, Windows and Linux.
+Using Minikube, you can run an Autonity network on your local machine.

 Prerequisites
 -------------

-To follow this tutorial you will need a basic understanding of using a terminal.
-In terms of software prerequsites you will need
+You'll need a basic understanding of using a terminal.
+Install the following software:

 - `Installation git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
 - `Installation minikube  <https://kubernetes.io/docs/tasks/tools/install-minikube/>`_